evanx/mpush-redis/README.md

 1) "one"
 ```

 Additionally, an optional `messageCapacity` can be configured, for tracking pending messages.
-Pending messages are assigned an `id` by incrementing a Redis `id` key e.g. `demo:mpush:id` and pushing the pending `id` onto `demo:mpush:ids.`
+Pending messages are assigned an `id` by incrementing a Redis `id` key e.g. `demo:mpush:id` and pushing the pending `id` onto `demo:mpush:ids`.

+However, if a message is itself a number, then that is used for the `id.` For example, the publisher might increment `demo:mpush:id,` create the `demo:mpush:message:$id` hashes with `request` content, and push the `id` into `:in`.
+The subscriber might set the `response` on these hashes, for response processing.

-The message `timestamp` is recorded in Redis hashes `demo:mpush:message:$id.` The message hashes keys expire after the configured period `messageExpire` seconds.
+The message `timestamp` is recorded in Redis hashes `demo:mpush:message:$id.` The message hashes expire from Redis after the configured period `messageExpire` (seconds).

 The id of a message that has been processed should be pushed to `demo:mpush:done` by the subscriber that processes the message.
-Otherwise the message will timeout, e.g. see the hashes `demo:mpush:metrics:timeout.`
+Otherwise the message will timeout automatically, e.g. see the hashes `demo:mpush:metrics:timeout`.